twizzler-operating-system/rfcs/text/0000-twizzler-monitor.md

 * how we deal with libraries: non-iso: nandos ;; iso: secure gates

 * how secure gates work: how we handle each of "irreducable rust runtime" + accel (allocation). stack: via shadow stack, or new stack, or just on-stack, depending.

+* extension to secure gates as written in the paper: we'll need to protect thread-state-pointers (stack and base pointer, upcall pointer, and thread pointer) as well.

 * how global, cli-callable nandos work (args are either String or ObjID, automatic lookup of name)